 She doesn’t argue that the very concept of volunteering abroad is a negative one.
 She still works with underserved communities in the Dominican Republic through Camp Hope and Joy, but with a completely different approach: rather than inviting unskilled voluntourists on short-term assignments, her Dominican-led team engages Peace Corps Volunteers and other highly-skilled volunteers from the United States to accomplish projects set out by and for the community.

-Just a decade ago, volunteer travel as we know it today with organizations like International Volunteer HQ was still a niche option available mostly to backpackers exchanging work for lodging, Peace Corps (or similar) volunteers living abroad for years at a time, or mission travelers.
-The few volunteer trip organizers that existed, such as Global Volunteers, boasted gold-standard relationships with esteemed organizations such as the United Nations and UNICEF.
-Since then, volunteering abroad has evolved into a booming travel sector--one that’s much more accessible for solo travelers, couples, families, and groups.
+Just over a decade ago, volunteer travel as we know it today with organizations like International Volunteer HQ was still a niche option available mostly to backpackers exchanging work for lodging, Peace Corps (or similar) volunteers living abroad for years at a time, or mission travelers.
+The few volunteer trip organizers that existed, such as Global Volunteers, boasted gold-standard relationships with esteemed entities such as the United Nations.
+Since then, volunteering abroad has evolved into a booming travel sector–one that’s much more accessible for solo travelers, couples, families, and groups.
 But along with such fast growth, there’s an increasing need to delineate which programs are doing more harm than good and which are the most sustainable, and to educate would-be volunteers about how to tell the difference.

 Narrow Your Options

-Knowing what to look for in the first place will help you narrow down the groups doing the best work in their communities--the ones whose volunteers add the greatest value to their projects.
-And one of the best ways to find this out is by starting with organizations that have won awards for their work, or otherwise have been publicly recognized, or have successfully hosted thousands of volunteers.
+Knowing what to look for in the first place will help you narrow down the groups doing the best work in their communities–the ones whose volunteers add the greatest value to their projects.
+And one of the best ways to find this out is by starting with organizations that have won awards for their work, have otherwise have been publicly recognized, or have successfully hosted thousands of volunteers.

 Another great program to look at is Global Vision International, which has hosted over 25,000 program participants and operates its own projects.
 Read on to learn about some of the impressive accolades this organization has won in its quest operate responsible volunteer programs.